 I don’t think the answers lie in extreme precautions, running out and buying gas masks and paraphernalia.
 Experts I have read say that the little germ masks won’t do us a bit of good against the swine flu.
 Washing your hands well, not touching doorknobs and other things in public, and staying out of crowds is common sense wisdom.

 Adding to your food storage some power foods and natural remedies against illness is wise.
-I’m talking about a good greens product like VitaMineral Green that I have in my store and stock in my own pantry, Vitamin C, colloidal silver, oregano, garlic, sproutable seeds/nuts/grains, spirulina, cacao, goji berries, cayenne, aloe vera, and ginger.
+Vitamin C, colloidal silver, oregano, garlic, sproutable seeds/nuts/grains, spirulina, cacao, goji berries, cayenne, aloe vera, and ginger.

 Drink lots of water (half your weight in ounces), jump on a rebounder, get enough sleep, and get out in the sun at least 15 minutes daily for your Vitamin D–these four things are paramount to keep your immune system supported and lymph fluids moving and draining.
 Minimize stress and maximize love in your life.
 Don’t exhaust your adrenal glands with eating sugar, and nourish all the organs of your body with whole plant foods, mostly raw.

 Thinking that because we’re healthy and have nourished our immune system should give us lots more confidence, but of course it was the healthy/young in the population who died en masse in the flu epidemic of 1918.
 (Usually those with strong immune systems do well, and I see no evidence to the contrary so far with the swine flu.)
 So observing the simple precautionary behaviors mentioned above would be wise as well.